-Today, many home buyers in Macomb and Oakland County hire a home inspection company prior to purchasing a home.
-The inspections here typically take 1 - 3 hours to complete and range in price from $200 - $500, depending on the inspector and the size of the home.
+Today, many homebuyers in Macomb and Oakland County hire a home inspection company before purchasing a home.
+The inspections here typically take 1 - 3 hours to complete and range in price from $300 - $500, depending on the inspector and the size of the home.

 The inspection takes place after the offer is fully accepted and it's paid for by the buyer.
 In this area, home inspection contingencies typically run from 5-10 days and most sellers stop showing their home during this period.
 This time frame allows the buyer enough time to hire an inspector, perform and review the report.

 View the list below for some of the items covered during an inspection.

 Currently, in Michigan, there are no laws that require a license or certification.
 However, many of the inspectors are certified through a home inspection organization, and many have a builder's license.
 Visit our directory for a list of home inspectors.